sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-14.md

 $$T(n,2)\;=\frac{2n}5+\frac{2n^2}5-\frac{n^2}5+n+1$$

-Very interestingly, it is possible to define a function that will give the exact number of steps for a given number $n$:
+Very interestingly, it is possible to define a function that gives the exact number of steps for a given number $n$:

 $$T(n,2)\;=\frac{n^2+7n}5+1$$